Mini Croissant, Pain au Raisin and Danish pastries

-I think most people adore croissants and if you are motivated to want to make your own then this recipe and method with plenty of detail will help you.
-I encourage you to make the full 24 croissants as they can be frozen just before the final prove and then thawed in the fridge, proved and baked whenever you want them.
+I think most people adore croissants and danish pastries and if you are motivated to want to make your own then this recipe and method with plenty of detail will help you.
+If this is your first attempt at an enriched laminated dough then the recipe amounts are small and just right.
 You will need a table top mixer fitted with a dough hook.
 I made 6 mini croissant and 6 apple kites but there are so many options available.
 The kites are gorgeous made with almond paste and apricots.

 Turn the dough out onto a lightly floured worktop and continue to knead until it is smooth and non-sticky.
-Transfer to a roomy bowl which has been greased, cover with greased cling film and leave in a warm place to rise until it has doubled in size.
+Transfer to a roomy bowl which has been greased, cover with a shower cap and leave in a warm place to rise until it has doubled in size.
 This may take up to two hours depending on the ambient temperature.

 Whilst the dough is rising prepare the butter.
 Take your chilled piece, take from the wrapper and place between two sheets of greaseproof paper.
 I then hit it with a rolling pin, flattening it evenly to a thickness of about 1/2cm (1/4 inch) and measuring roughly 18cm x 12cm.
 (7 inches x 5 inches) Pop it back into the fridge to firm up again.

 When the dough is nicely risen turn out onto a lightly floured work top and take the butter from the fridge.
 Peel off one side of the butter paper and set aside so that it starts to return to room temperature.

-Roll the dough into a square measuring about 22cm then pop it into the freezer for 5 minutes.
+Roll the dough into a square measuring about 22cm (9 inches) then pop it into the freezer for 5 minutes.
 The dough will be warm – this quick chill is just to prevent the butter melting when the two are mixed together.

 Take your piece of butter and test to make sure that if you stick your finger into it you leave a fingerprint.
 Too hard and your butter will break during the rolling.
 It needs to be firm but not brittle.

 Take the dough from the freezer and lay the piece of butter in the centre of the square of dough and bring the top and bottom piece of dough into the centre so that the butter is completely concealed, sides and bottom.
 Pinch the edges.
-Roll out the dough to a long rectangle measuring around 40cm then perform a single turn.
-Ie take the top third of the dough, fold it over the middle third then take the bottom third and fold it over to cover the first third.
+Roll out the dough to a long rectangle measuring around 40cm (16 inches) in length then perform a single turn, ie take the top third of the dough, fold it over the middle third then take the bottom third and fold it over to cover the first third.
 Turn the dough 90 degrees so that the sides are now the top and the bottom.

-This rolling, turning and re-rolling will give you the beautiful lamination which is the classic feature of croissants and other viennoiserie .
+This rolling, turning and re-rolling will give you the beautiful lamination which is the classic feature of croissants, Danish pastries and other Viennoiserie .

-When ready to bake preheat the oven to 220 degrees c.
-Brush the croissants with the egg wash taking care not to brush it over the edges and onto your precious laminations as any egg will prevent the leaves of dough expanding during the bake.
+When ready to bake preheat the oven to 200 degrees c.
+Brush the croissants and Danish pastries with the egg wash taking care not to brush it over the edges and onto your precious laminations as any egg will prevent the leaves of dough expanding during the bake.
 Pop straight into the oven and bake for 10-12 minutes or until a rich golden brown.

-Croissant dough will freeze very well and I usually bake half and freeze half.
-To freeze simply place the unbaked and unproved croissants on the baking sheet, pop the whole lot into the freezer then when solid pack into boxes or plastic bags.
+Croissant dough will freeze very well.
+To freeze simply place the unbaked and unproved croissants on a baking sheet, pop the whole lot into the freezer then when solid pack into boxes or plastic bags.
 When ready to use take as many or as few as you want from the freezer, space out on a baking sheet, cover lightly and leave in the fridge overnight.
 The next day prove at room temperature for about 2 hours or until doubled in size then wash with egg and bake for 10 minutes.